11 May 2026

 dataset is going to populate this logical column when the name property in the variant is a UTF8

-string, otherwise it will fallback to the BYTE_ARRAY data.value.
-And indeed we see that 3 out of 4
+string, otherwise it will fall back to the BYTE_ARRAY data.value.
+And indeed we see that 3 out of

-values in this column are NULL as row 4 is the only one that can populate this typed_value.
+4 values in this column are NULL, since row 4 is the only one that can populate this typed_value.

-the fallback column but the typed values instead.
+the fallback column, populating the typed values instead.

 If we look at ["data", "typed_value", "name", "value"] we can see that not a single non-NULL value